Luxury New York City Townhouses

 It could have excess FAR.

-If the building has any extra, FAR this can be used to add extensions or additions onto the back of the building.
+If the building has any extra FAR, this can add extensions or additions to the back of the building.
 When done right, you can reap profits if you choose to sell in the future.

 Privacy

-Compared to an apartment building, you have total privacy within a townhouse as you own the entire unit.
-You won’t need to worry about neighbors above or below you causing a nuisance with renovations or late-night cocktail parties.
-Or if that’s what you plan on doing, you won’t need to worry about much noise complaints.
+Unlike an apartment building, a townhouse offers total privacy.
+You own the entire unit, so you won’t need to worry about neighbors above or below you causing a nuisance with renovations or late-night cocktail parties.
+If you plan on doing that, you won’t need to worry about many noise complaints.

 Convenient location

-Unlike detached houses, which aren’t found in the suburbs, most townhouses are located in the city.
-It means you get the benefits of your own private space, along with all the amenities and conveniences of living in the city.
+Unlike detached houses not found in the suburbs, most townhouses are located in the city.
+It means you benefit from your private space and all the city’s amenities and conveniences.

 You own the land

-Owning a townhouse doesn’t just mean you own the structure; you also own the ground it’s on.
+Owning a townhouse doesn’t mean you own the structure; you also own its land.
 It is excellent as an investment because if there’s one thing that only goes up in value over the years, it’s land.
 Perfectly captured in a quote by John Jacob Astor, America’s first multimillionaire.
 On his deathbed in 1848, Mr. Astor is said to have exclaimed:

 Cons